pereznetworks/WeatherX/README.md

       - can implement better Security, better performance
       - front-end and back-end can be merged, run as 1 server

+# first need to upgrade deps from alexm's original ssr github repo
+  - has 2 deprecated npm package dependencies and some vulnerabilities
+      - vulnerabilities can be fixed with some slick npm/npu commands
+      - nomnom is a dep of 2 npm packages
+        - project/folder$ npm list nomnom
+            ├─┬ enzyme@3.2.0
+            │ └─┬ rst-selector-parser@2.2.3
+            │   └─┬ nearley@2.11.0
+            │     └── nomnom@1.6.2
+            └─┬ webpack-cli@2.0.9
+              └─┬ jscodeshift@0.4.1
+                └── nomnom@1.8.1
+        - webpack-cli@3.3.0 has removed dependency on jscodeshift entirely
+        - enzyme's dep, rst-selector-parser, has moved to commander.js
+        - so need to upgrade to latest enzyme and webpack -cli
+          - then see if everything still works

 # Steps to Complete

   - 1: remove react-scripts